avstudio1/box.money/README.md

 ## Node 17 — api/storage/querier.go

 **Prompt**:
 Define the database querier interface.
-This interface will abstract all SQL operations needed by the application services.
-Create methods for creating users, finding auctions, inserting bids, and updating auction state.
-This file will serve as the contract for a tool like `sqlc` to generate a type-safe data access layer or for a manual implementation.
+This interface will abstract all SQL operations. **Create methods for all tables, including creating/querying users, auctions, bids, reinvestments, and beneficiaries.** This file will serve as the contract for a tool like `sqlc` to generate a type-safe data access layer.

 **Implements**:
 - [ ] Tree Path